 I am frightened for the future of Christian art.
 We sit at a fork between the complete commercialization of Christian art and a new awakening to redeeming art for God; between the Adamsons and the Fujimuras.
 For years Christians have struggled with commercial art, but mostly in music and paintings, and even those were primarily commodified by other Christians.
 With The Passion, secular “artists” were shown the profit to be made from Christians and they have no intention of allowing this demographic to slip-by.
 Many Christians have been rejoicing over this new attention from Hollywood, but this joy is not founded on godly discernment.
 Even though Lewis’s book was an example of good (not great, but good) Christian art, the movie adaptation is not.
 All of Lewis’s profound themes and images have been stripped down, leaving us with a sacrifice from a hero-like (but not God-like) lion, who does not evoke fear except in his enemies and does not teach anyone except the truly rebellious (Edmund).
 Where Lewis’s book is filled with a compelling and intricate representation of God and man’s relationship to Him, the movie is about doing the right thing and loving about others.
 A nonchristian can hardly make a work of Christian art that truthfully proclaims the profound love of God and our state in the world, even if he is given a godly source to work from.
 But we can only expect more attempts at appeasing Christians with faux art from Hollywood (and soon from commercial “art” makers as well).
 In these times, we must be discerning and understand that just because a character sacrifices himself for someone that doesn’t mean it is “Christian art.”

 Instead of embracing the world’s attempt at commodifing the Gospel and supporting the ungodly aesthetic of hyper-realism, sinless beauty, inoffensive messages, and clearly articulated and finite themes, we as followers of Christ need to understand what it truly means to serve Christ through art and through the appreciation of art.
 While I am very concerned over the increased commercialization of Christian art, I am also hopeful that doors are being opened for artists like Fujimura to change minds and glorify God.
-There are many great Christian artists making .
+There are many great Christian artists making art that is good, but not safe.
 Unfortunately, it has been hard for believers to hear of these artists because of distance and rarity.
-The hope I have lies upon the ability of technology to bring Christian artist together, , and other believers about the importance of rejoicing over redeemed art.
+The hope I have lies upon the ability of technology to bring Christian artist together, to support each other, and to teach other believers about the importance of rejoicing over redeemed art.
 Fujimura takes risks, he works with themes that are both Christian and ambiguous, and forms that are abstract but not relative.
 The WORLD article points out that Fujimura has received criticism from both secular and Christian circles, from the former for being too religious and from the latter for being too abstract.
 Fujimura reply to this is a challenge to Christians to “be more discerning as we are called by the Apostle Paul to learn the signs of the times.”
 We have a choice to embrace the world’s perception of our beliefs through unredeemed aesthetics and dumbed-down themes all for the benefit of being recognized as a wealthy American culture; or to support risky, challenging, offensive (to the world and perhaps to our perception of “art”), allusive, complex, obscure art for the sake of glorifying God and edifying man through redeemed aesthetics, and perhaps even surrender our reign at the box office.

 http://makotofujimura.blogspot.com/